Horse fair

 A horse fair is a (typically annual) fair where people buy and sell horses.

 In the United Kingdom there are many fairs which are traditionally attended by Romani people and travellers who converge at the fairs to buy and sell horses, meet with friends and relations and to celebrate their music, history and folklore.

-Many horse fairs are centuries old, dating back to the 16th century, such as the Appleby Horse Fair and The Great October Fair at Ballinasloe.
+Many horse fairs are centuries old, dating back to the 16th century, such as the Appleby Horse Fair and The Great October Fair in Ballinasloe.